itzKiwiSky/Lumi/README.md

 ### The template

-By default the template comes structured to be builded with [lover](https://github.com/Wolfyxon/lover?tab=readme-ov-file) and also comes with a blank library folder, where it can be controlled by the `.lumi` file that are inside the template folder.
+By default the template comes structured to be builded with [lover](https://github.com/Wolfyxon/lover?tab=readme-ov-file) and also comes with a blank library folder, where it can be controlled by the `.luvi` file that are inside the template folder.

 This file is responsible to keep track of every single dependency you installed on your project.
 Similar as a `package.json`.